 Race down the Thames on a speedboat

 For an activity that really gets the adrenaline going, head down to the London Eye pier for a speedboat ride down the Thames.
 It’s a truly exhilarating experience as you rocket down the river at 30 knots, taking in all the famous landmarks and zooming under iconic bridges.
 An experienced comedian provides all the facts and banter all the way to Canary Wharf and back.
 This high-speed cruise is suitable for all ages – even toddlers.
 And don’t worry about the weather.
 Wet weather kits are provided when it gets particularly rainy – although we predict you’ll get wet despite having them.
-Prices depend on the package you go for but a family four ticket for 2 adults and 2 children costs £105 for 50 mins.
+Prices depend on the package you go for but the family bubble ticket for six people costs £199.